 Sinensis has been collected for thousands of years, and remains a major source of income for many Tibetans and other people living in this harsh, remote region.
 This helps explain why the image of a dried caterpillar with the fungal mushroom is used to market cordyceps supplements.

 Despite this image, the natural product is rarely used in supplements because of high costs.
-In fact, wild Cordyceps sinensis fetched prices as high as $25,000 per kg in 2007, making it impractical for use in dietary supplements.
+In fact, wild Cordyceps sinensis fetched prices as high as $25,000 per kg in 2007, making it impractical for use in dietary supplements, and making it the most expensive mushroom in the world.
 As such, a product labeled to contain Cordyceps sinensis does not use the actual wild fungus but a lab-grown derivative.

 Cordyceps militaris is another species of cordyceps.
 Unlike sinensis, militaris is easier to grow on a commercial scale, and can be used to grow real cordyceps mushrooms in a controlled setting.
 Thanks to this, militaris is the only cordyceps species that can be used to make a genuine cordyceps mushroom extract – the most potent cordyceps product available.